steven-reed122/chess_project/README.md

 This a text-based two-player chess game played in the same terminal.
 It was written by Steven Reed (myself) and Landon Truong as part of a larger class project.

+A few bugs still persist, such as with pawn promotion or castling in weird situations.
+Just be mindful of this when playing and I plan to redo my approach to some things to address these issues.

 To run: